 Be careful while installing studs over the vapor barrier of the wall, as it requires spacing for insulation.
 Installation of ceiling studs must be done by nailing them to wall studs.
 Again, ensure to leave space in between for insulation.

 Install the heating stove with the help of electrical wiring.

-Step 5: Installing the Tongue and Groove Panels
+Step 5 - Install the Tongue and Groove Panels

 Over the insulated floor, install the Tongue and groove paneling boards.
 Using the hammer, nail the initial tongue and groove wall board’s ring to the stud’s bottom i.e., tongue upward and groove downward along the horizontal direction.
 These boards will prevent the moisture from slowly passing through the insulation below the floor and also makes the floor surface to be solid and firm.

-Next you need to nail the tongue and groove paneling boards to the ceiling till it is completely covered.
-Use the opening for electrical outlet in the board and make the necessary electrical wiring.
+Nail the tongue and groove paneling boards to the ceiling until it is completely covered.
+Use the opening for the electrical outlet in the board and make the necessary electrical wiring.
 Install an appropriate light fixture for the waterproof sauna room.

 You can build the sauna bench with the available wooden frames.
-It is recommended to provide additional support for the benches and make them withstand heavy weight to improve their durability.
+Provide additional support for the benches and make them withstand heavy weight to improve their durability.

-Place the sauna stove not less than 4 feet from the bench to achieve optimum effects.
+Place the sauna stove no less than 4 feet from the bench to achieve optimum effects.
 Keep the heat temperature as per your requirements.

-Finally install the pre-made door for your sauna room.
-The door may consist of windows attached with glass to permit light as per one’s desire.
+Install the pre-made door for your sauna room.
+The door may consist of windows attached with glass.